EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/30_how-to-upsert-into-kv-map.md

 link_text: "How-To Upsert Into Key-Value Map"
 ---

-## Summary
+## Overview

-This how-to procedure provides instructions to upsert into `Key-Value Map` (`kv map`).
+This how-to provides instructions to upsert into `Key-Value Map` (`kv map`).
 Upsert means insert when the item doesn't already exist, and update the item if it already exists in the map.

-## Prerequisites
+## Before you begin

-Before you begin, complete the following prerequisites:
+Complete the following prerequisites:

-* An EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide
+* Install EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index)
 * A smart contract named `smrtcontract`
 * A user defined type named `person`, which defines the data stored in the map
-* A `kv map` object, name `my_map`, which stores objects of type `person`, with unique keys of type `int`.
+* A `kv map` object, name `my_map`, which stores objects of type `person`, with unique keys of type `int`

-Refer to the following possible implementation of your starting point.
+Refer to the following possible implementation for your starting point.

 `smartcontract.hpp file`